 If you’re looking for a little more technology, check out their Flex Spin, which features a buoyant “over-molding technology.”
 This technology, along with its unique dial binding, integrated toe box, and minimalist design, means your feet can get up and go as quickly as you want.
 This snowshoe qualifies as a roadster snowshoe, all stripped down and ready to race.
 With eight cleats prepared to find the traction and hold, traversing rugged terrain seems easier.

 Its brother, the Elite Spin, may seem more like the snowshoes you’ve seen, but now it sports a lighter frame, a “Swift Strap” heel strap, and the SPIN Northwave Dial Binding.
 Think Venus Fly Trap Flower for the feet, and you’ll get the idea.

 Get Your Racing Snowshoes

 On another note, these snowshoe companies have many other products outside of snowshoes you should also explore.
 I’ve highlighted some but not all.
 When visiting their websites, don’t miss what else they created.
-Sometimes, their ingenuity strikes one as amazing.
+Sometimes, their ingenuity strikes one as outstanding.

-Snowshoe Thompson made history by using a long ski variation with some snowshoe characteristics while utilizing a pole to deliver mail during blizzards in the tough mountains of California and Nevada.
+Snowshoe Thompson made history by using a long ski variation with some snowshoe characteristics while utilizing a pole to deliver mail during blizzards in the harsh mountains of California and Nevada.
 That’s about 150 years ago.
 His influence continues to push development today.
-Perhaps his earlier days in the Madison Wisconsin region provided the Midwest’s impetus to compete with NorthEast and Rockies snowshoers as hotbeds of snowshoeing.
+Perhaps his earlier days in the Madison, Wisconsin region provided the Midwest’s impetus to compete with NorthEast and Rockies snowshoers as hotbeds of snowshoeing.

 So, what is your favorite pair of racing snowshoes?
 What recommendations do you have when choosing your ‘shoe?
 Please share your thoughts with us in the comments below.